awsdocs/aws-doc-sdk-examples/aws-cfn/cross-service/resilient-workflow/README.md

 # "doc-example-resilience-lb-0123456789.us-east-1.elb.amazonaws.com"
 ```

-You can then access the URL via your browser or using `curl`.
+You can then access the URL in your browser or by using `curl`.

 > NOTE: This command may return `null` immediately after running the create-stack command.
 You must wait for the stack to finish being created.
-This is easiest to watch from the CloudFormation page in the AWS Console.
+This is easiest to watch from the CloudFormation page in the console.

 At any time after the stack has been created, you can check the health of the target group.